-The counter areas around the sink are Corian® and can be cleaned with common household cleaners.
-For most residues, you can clean your Corian® countertops with warm soapy water, ammonia-based household cleaner, or a dedicated countertop cleaner, like Clean EnCounters®.
+The counter areas around the sink are of a high-pressure laminate and can be cleaned with soap and water, or you can use a common solvent on tough spots.
+Be sure no abrasive cleaner is used, as there is the possibility it could scratch the surface.
+A protective pad should always be placed under hot utensils.
+If Your Airstream is equipped with Corian® it can be cleaned with common household cleaners.
+For most residues you can clean your Corian® countertops with warm soapy water, ammonia-based household cleaner, or a dedicated countertop cleaner, like Clean EnCounters®.
 Avoid window cleaners, however, as they leave a waxy build up that dulls the surface.
 For the toughest problems, use Deep Cleaner for DuPontTM Corian® from Stone Care International.